frederic-perez/AmE-dictionary/data/idioms.md

 __be champing at the bit__ (be chomping at the bit) To be very eager or impatient to do something.
 The phrase alludes to an excited horse chewing on its “bit” (a metal mouthpiece). _The kids are champing at the bit to go to the park—can you take them?_
 __be cleaned out__ To be emptied or devoid of money, food, resources, etc.
 __be full of yourself__ To think that you are very important in a way that annoys other people.
+__be given no quarter__ To be offered no mercy, concession, or indulgence. _This match determines if we’re heading to the finals of the tournament, so make sure they are given no quarter!_
 __be glad to see the back of__ Be happy when a person leaves.
 __be hard hit (by something)__ To be adversely affected (by something) to a great degree; to suffer financial losses (as the result of something).
 __be here to stay__ To become permanent or firmly established; to be a normal part of everyday life, especially after once being abnormal or unusual.